About the Journal

 Peer review is an essential component in the selection process.
-All submissions will be reviewed by two scholars in the specific area addressed by the paper in a double-blind process.
-Selection will be based on originality, quality of research, effective methodology, and overall contribution to the field of art history.
+All accepted submissions will be reviewed by two scholars in the specific area addressed by the paper in a double-blind process.

 The inaugural issue of ARTiculate was published in February 2012.
 Thereafter, publication is anticipated approximately every two years.
 Volume 4 is scheduled to appear in the spring of 2022.

 Open Access Policy